swapnil930/swapnil930/README.md

 - 👋 Hi, I’m @swapnil930
-- 👀 I’m interested in web design and devlopment
+- 👀 I’m interested in web design and App devlopment
 - 🌱 I’m currently doing course of full stack devloper
 - 💞️ I’m looking to collaborate on web design and application devlopment
 - 📫 How to reach me get my number 9834559696